-86. Defendant failed to properly implement basic data security practices.

-87. Defendant's failure to employ reasonable and appropriate measures to protect against unauthorized access to the PII of its customers or to comply with applicable industry standards constitutes an unfair act or practice prohibited by Section 5 of the FTC Act, 15 U.S.C. § 45.

-88. Upon information and belief, Defendant was at all times fully aware of its obligation to protect the PII of its customers, Defendant was also aware of the significant repercussions that would result from its failure to do so.
+- 88. Defendant failed to properly implement basic data security practices. - 89.
+Defendant's failure to employ reasonable and appropriate measures to protect against unauthorized access to the PII of its customers or to comply with applicable industry standards constitutes an unfair act or practice prohibited by Section 5 of the FTC Act, 15 U.S.C. § 45. - 90.
+Upon information and belief, Defendant was at all times fully aware of its obligation to protect the PII of its customers, Defendant was also aware of the significant repercussions that would result from its failure to do so.
 Accordingly, Defendant's conduct was particularly unreasonable given the nature and amount of PII it obtained and stored and the foreseeable consequences of the immense damages that would result to Plaintiff and the Class.

-Defendant Failed to Comply with the Gramm-Leach-Bliley Act
+Defendant Failed to Comply With The Gramm-Leach-Bliley Act

-89. Defendant is a financial institution, as that term is defined by Section 509(3)(A) of the Gramm-Leach-Bliley Act ("GLBA"), 15 U.S.C. § 6809(3)(A), and thus is subject to the GLBA.

-90. The GLBA defines a financial institution as "any institution the business of which is engaging in financial activities as described in Section 1843(k) of Title 12 [The Bank Holding Company Act of 1956]."
-15 U.S.C. § 6809(3)(A).

-Case 4:24-cv-00779 Document 1 Filed 08/27/24 Page 21 of 57 PageID #: 21

-91. Defendant collects nonpublic personal information, as defined by 15 U.S.C. § 6809(4)(A), 16 C.F.R. § 313.3(n) and 12 C.F.R. § 1016.3(p)(1).
-Accordingly, during the relevant time period Defendant were subject to the requirements of the GLBA, 15 U.S.C. §§ 6801.1, et seq., and is subject to numerous rules and regulations promulgated on the GLBA statutes.

-92. The GLBA Privacy Rule became effective on July 1, 2001.
+- 91. Defendant is a financial institution, as that term is defined by Section 509(3)(A) of the Gramm-Leach-Bliley Act ("GLBA"), 15 U.S.C. § 6809(3)(A), and thus is subject to the GLBA. - 92.
+The GLBA defines a financial institution as "any institution the business of which is engaging in financial activities as described in Section 1843(k) of Title 12 [The Bank Holding Company Act of 1956]."
+15 U.S.C. § 6809(3)(A). - 93.
+Defendant collects nonpublic personal information, as defined by 15 U.S.C. § 6809(4)(A), 16 C.F.R. § 313.3(n) and 12 C.F.R. § 1016.3(p)(1).
+Accordingly, during the relevant time period Defendant were subject to the requirements of the GLBA, 15 U.S.C. §§ 6801.1, et seq., and is subject to numerous rules and regulations promulgated on the GLBA statutes. - 94.
+The GLBA Privacy Rule became effective on July 1, 2001.
 See 16 C.F.R.
 Part 313.
 Since the enactment of the Dodd-Frank Act on July 21, 2010, the CFPB became responsible for implementing the Privacy Rule.
 In December 2011, the CFPB restated the implementing regulations in an interim final rule that established the Privacy of Consumer Financial Information, Regulation P, 12 C.F.R. § 1016 ("Regulation P"), with the final version becoming effective on October 28, 2014.